theofficialcopypaste/Multiboot-Tips/README.md

 #### Why vifs?

-The command `vifs` is a utility to safely edit the /etc/fstab file—the configuration file we are going to tell to not mount our partition.
+The command `vifs` is a utility to safely edit the `etc` / `fstab` file—the configuration file we are going to tell to not mount our partition.
 The `vi` part is actually from the fact that we are using the text editor `vi` to change our file.

-> **Note**: Apple recommend `vifs` over `vim/other capable` editing apps to prevent an issue
+> **Note**: Apple recommend `vifs` over `vim` editing apps to prevent an issue

 #### Recommended Method: